techidaily/site-android-unlock/source/_posts/top-10-password-cracking-tools-for-htc-by-drfone-android.md

 ![lock apps with fingerprint android-FingerSecurity](https://images.wondershare.com/drfone/article/2017/10/15090399282756.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YB7Ou4-iKVM?si=7Fq8iUwI8voccMLx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4\.
 Norton Applock

 Whenever we have heard the word anti-virus, the first name that comes to our mind is Norton.
 Norton is a big shot in the field of antivirus apps.
 Now they have also come up with free lock apps with fingerprint Android.
 It involves a four digits PIN or password or pattern as its lock system.
 It also supports icons and photos in conjunction with the apps.
 The app suggests you with the sanctions list which tells you which apps should be locked.
 Again the bonus – this is free for download on any Android devices.